BlueGummi/charmos/style_guide.md

 ## Tooling

-There is a `CMakeLists.txt` and `build.sh`, which contain all relevant information for tooling.
-Always try to resolve warnings on things besides unused variables, and if it is not possible, leave a comment about the warning. **Don't silence warnings**.

 The build script should be complete and simple.
 It is wasteful to spend time on tooling troubles, and complexity is cumbersome.

 ## Testing